20 Home Remedies for Hand, Foot, and Mouth Disease

 7. Liquorice Root

-Liquorice root has antiviral properties and has been used as a home remedy for treating various viral infections.
+Liquorice root has antiviral and antimicrobial properties and has been used as a home remedy and in traditional Chinese medicine for centuries for treating various viral and microbial infections.
 It contains a chemical called triterpenoid that boosts immunity.
 It also forms a thin layer of mucous on the insides of the throat and oesophagus, thus helping to soothe blisters.
 Boil some liquorice roots in water, strain it to make tea and add honey to it, then give it to your child.
 However, use it with caution as an overdose of liquorice can be harmful to him.

 8. Salt Water Rinse and Baths

-Garlic has strong antimicrobial properties as it contains high levels of sulphur compounds.
-You can include garlic in your food, give it to your child in the form of capsules, or make a herbal tea by boiling 3 cloves of garlic in water and let him drink it once it cools.
+Garlic has strong antimicrobial, anti-inflammatory, anticancer, and antiangiogenic properties that are known to treat several infectious diseases, cardiovascular diseases, allergies, and autoimmune diseases.
+It contains high levels of sulphur compounds.
+You can include garlic in your food, give it to your child in the form of capsules, or make a herbal tea by boiling 3 cloves of garlic in water and letting him drink it once it cools.

 Elderberry is well known for its antioxidant properties that boost immunity and help improve resistance to diseases.
 It helps the body produce mucous to fight viruses.
 It increases the body’s temperature slightly, thus making it difficult for viruses to multiply and grow.
 Make an elderberry and honey syrup and give it to your little one frequently to help him heal faster from HFMD.